Is Reiki Sex Work?

 - Don’t get offended and yell at me when I clarify that I’m not a sex worker.

-- Don’t curse at me when I won’t accept your offer of “Three hundred fucking dollars!”
+- Don’t curse at me or call me slurs when I won’t accept your offer of “Three hundred fucking dollars!”

 - Don’t ask me to book a healing session for you if you don’t currently have the money to pay.
 Payment is due at time of service, period.

-- Don’t assume all Reiki healers are sex workers.
+- Don’t assume all Reiki practitioners are sex workers.

-- DO speak respectfully to all people, regardless of their line of work.
+- DO, please, for the LOVE OF GOD speak respectfully to all people, regardless of their line of work!

 - DO pay your healers, sexual or otherwise, in advance or at the time of service.